kshksh3151/kshksh3151.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Developing New Molecular Dynamics Simulation Tools
+  - Developing New Molecular Simulation Tools
-  - Electron, Proton Transfer Process
+  - Electron Transfer Process in Soft Matter System
-  - Polymer Electrolyte, Ionic Liquid, Conducting Polymer
+  - Conducting Polymer, Polymer Nanocomposite, Polymer Based Photocatalyst, Organic Mixed Ionic Electronic Conductor

 # Education to show in About widget
 education: